GSA/digitalgov.gov/content/resources/an-introduction-github.md

 slug: an-introduction-github
 date: 2020-06-18 13:00:00 -0500
 title: "An introduction to GitHub"
-deck: "How to use GitHub in easy, practical steps to create, manage, and publish website content."
+deck: "How to use GitHub to create, manage, and publish website content."
-summary: "Practical steps for managing website content in GitHub."
+summary: "Steps for managing website content in GitHub."

 # see all topics at https://digital.gov/topics
 topics: